-Q: Who has testified to the grand jury?
+Q: Who testified to the grand jury?

-Q: What charges could be filed?
+Q: What specific charges could have been filed?

 First-degree involuntary manslaughter, defined as recklessly causing a death, is punishable by up to seven years in prison.
 Voluntary manslaughter, defined as causing a death "under the influence of sudden passion arising from adequate cause," is punishable by five to 15 years in prison.
 Second-degree murder is defined as knowingly causing a death, or acting with the purpose of causing serious physical injury that ends up resulting in death.
 It is punishable by life in prison or a range of 10 to 30 years.